Need to talk? Call 1800 882 436.

 It’s important to tell your care providers what’s right for you and to work in partnership with them.

-Vaginal examinations are not recommended in labour if a woman:
+Vaginal examinations are not recommended if:

 Who can I speak to if I'm not satisfied with my healthcare?

-If you aren’t satisfied with your healthcare, there are many people you can speak to, including:
+If you aren’t satisfied with your healthcare, there are people you can speak to, including:

 Resources and supports